Turbo Takeaways

 How Much Do You Need To Save To Retire?

-When determining how much money you need to retire, a common guideline is you should aim to replace 70% of your annual after-tax (take home) income using a combination of Social Security benefits, investments, pension and annuity income sources, and your liquid bank savings.
+When determining how much money you need to retire, a common guideline is you should aim to replace 70% of your annual after-tax (take home) income.
+You can achieve this through a combination of Social Security benefits, investments, pension and annuity income sources, and your liquid bank savings.

 It’s also important to remember that there are expenses that don’t go away when you retire, so take them into consideration when making a budget.